Bohumil Makovsky: Oklahoma A&M

 James W. Cantwell, the president of Oklahoma A&M College in Stillwater, Oklahoma, invited Makovsky to become the university's band director and director of music in 1915.
 Makovsky accepted the position, although he had nearly declined it in the face of the required administrative work.
 He started his work here with bands consisting of forty to fifty members, most of whom were inexperienced musicians.

 During World War I, membership was low for the concert band.
 To promote morale, Makovsky and student William A. Scroggs envisioned a national honor society for men in college bands.
 In 1919, nine other student joined them in forming "Kappa Kappa Psi, Honor Fraternity for College Bandsmen".
 The honor society was incorporated in Oklahoma and added chapters at other colleges.
 Makovsky was the grand president of Kappa Kappa Psi from 1927 to 1929.

-After Woirld War I, returning veterans improved the quality of the college's band because of their experience with military musical groups.
+After World War I, returning veterans improved the quality of the college's band because of their experience with military musical groups.
 The college band grew to 100 members in 1922.
 However, the department's quality declined in the late 1930s and early 1940s when Makovsky's health declined.
 He retired as department head emeritus in July 1943.
 Before his retirement in 1941, he was a charter member of the University and College Band Conductors Conference (now the College Band Directors National Association).